-During the year ended December 31, 2017, 9,670 shares of the Company's Series A Preferred Stock were converted into 1,934,000 shares of common stock of the Company.
-As of December 31, 2017, there were 3,680 shares of Series A Preferred Stock issued and outstanding.
+During the years ended December 31, 2018 and 2017, 3,680 and 9,670 shares of the Company's Series A Preferred Stock were converted into 736,000 and 1,934,000 shares of common stock of the Company.
+As of December 31, 2018, there were no shares of Series A Preferred Stock issued and outstanding.

-Beneficial Conversion Feature Series A Preferred Stock (deemed dividend) - Each share of Series A Preferred Stock is convertible into 200 shares of common stock, at any time, at the option of the holder.
+Beneficial Conversion Feature Series A Preferred Stock (deemed dividend) - Each share of Series A Preferred Stock was convertible into 200 shares of common stock, at any time, at the option of the holder.
 The net proceeds to the Company of \$18.6 million were allocated to the common stock, Preferred A Stock and warrants (see below) based on a relative fair value basis.
 This resulted in \$10.1 million being allocated to the Preferred A Stock and resulted in an effective conversion price of \$3.80 per share.
 On April 12, 2017, the date of issuance of the Series A Preferred Stock, the publicly traded common stock price was \$5.28 per share.